 When you export data from the logs to a text file, by default the files are placed in a folder.
-That folder path is Symantec Endpoint Protection Manager installation folder\data\dump.
+By default, that folder path is C:\Program Files (x86)\Symantec\Symantec Endpoint Protection Manager\data\dump.
 Entries are placed in a .tmp file until the records are transferred to the text file.

 You cannot restore the database by using exported log data.

 Table: Log text file names for Symantec Endpoint Protection shows the correspondence of the types of log data to the names of the exported log data files.
 The log names do not correspond one-to-one to the log names that are used on the Logs tab of the Monitors page.

 Table: Log text file names for Symantec Endpoint Protection

 When you export to a text file, the number of exported records can differ from the number that you set in the External Logging dialog box.
 This situation arises when you restart the management server.
 After you restart the management server, the log entry count resets to zero, but there may already be entries in the temporary log files.
 In this situation, the first *.log file of each type that is generated after the restart contains more entries than the specified value.
 Any log files that are subsequently exported contain the correct number of entries.

 To export log data to a text file

 Click the local site or remote site that you want to configure external logging for.

 On the General tab, select how often you want the log data to be sent to the file.